 - Include proper

-alttext on all images and diagrams; this text counts, as do captions on tables and other figures.
+alttext on all images and diagrams; this text counts, as do captions on tables and other figures, because spiders can't crawl images, and so

-- Do not descend into adding repetitive, unhelpful material or blobs of keywords, in an attempt to improve the page's size and search ranking.
+- Likewise, do not descend into adding repetitive, unhelpful material, or blobs of keywords within the actual page, in an attempt to improve the page's size and search ranking.
 This does more harm than good, both to content readability and to our search results.